 I was chatting with someone at a meetup here in Salt Lake City about finance and the subject of age came up.
 They were young – still in college and already way ahead of where I was at that time.
 Looking at the numbers from the Interactive Guide, they’re not alone!
-The group in the “college millennial” age has
+The group in the “college millennial” age has the potential to be the easiest retirees ever – if they can start young, control spending and save aggressively.

 That got me wondering: